An Empirical Bayes Approach for Multiple Tissue eQTL Analysis: The MT-eQTL Model

 Let $\lambda = (i,j)$ be a gene-SNP pair of interest.
-Let $r_{\lambda k}$ and $\rho_{\lambda k}$ denote, respectively, the sample and population correlation of transcript $i$ and SNP $j$ in tissue $k$.
-Note that the sample correlation $r_{\lambda k}$ depends only on the $n_k$ measurements from donors of tissue $k$.
-The vector of correlations $\br_{\lambda} = (r_{\lambda 1}, \ldots, r_{\lambda K})$ captures the association between the expression of transcript $i$ and the value of genotype $j$ in each of the $K$ tissues.
+Let $r_{\lambda k}$ and $\rho_{\lambda k}$ denote, respectively, the sample and population correlation of transcript $i$ and SNP $j$ in tissue $k$. {We use the Pearson product-moment correlation for several reasons: 1) with proper transformation of transcript data, the sample correlation has a known, normal distribution \citep{winterbottom1979note}, which is the basis of the proposed multi-tissue model; 2) the Pearson correlation has close connection with the regression coefficient in a simple linear model relating transcript abundance and genotype (the foundation of most single-tissue eQTL studies).} Note that the sample correlation $r_{\lambda k}$ depends only on the $n_k$ measurements from donors of tissue $k$.
+The vector of correlations $\br_{\lambda} = (r_{\lambda 1}, \ldots, r_{\lambda K})$ captures the association between the expression of transcript $i$ and the value of genotype $j$ in $K$ tissues.
 Relationships between different tissues will be reflected in correlations between the entries of $\br_{\lambda}$.
 These features make $\br_{\lambda}$ a natural starting point for a multi-tissue eQTL model.

-In order to construct a multivariate model for the correlations $\br_{\lambda}$, it is convenient to work in a Gaussian setting.
-To this end, let